Table of Contents

 For Ethernet equipment requiring PoE power, a PoE switch is required.

-It allows directly powering the gateway, controller, and Wi-Fi access points via the Ethernet cable, without additional electrical power supply.
+It allows powering the gateway, controller, and Wi-Fi access points directly via the Ethernet cable, without additional power supply.

-Furthermore, the SFP ports allow the interconnection of multiple site buildings (see Microgrid diagram) using fiber optics via a single internet router.
+Furthermore, SFP ports allow interconnecting several buildings on a site (see Microgrid diagram) via fiber optics through a single internet router.

 Model supplied: Teltonika TSW200 (or equivalent) - 8 PoE Ethernet ports + 2 SFP fiber optic ports.

-The switch is delivered with a DIN rail mount and its 48V DC 150W DIN power supply.
+The switch is delivered with a DIN rail support and its 150W 48V DC DIN power supply.